Why Are There So Many Of Us Suddenly Gluten Intolerant

 According to Dr. Stefano Guandalini, founder and director of the University of Chicago Celiac Disease Center, a Greek physician named Aretaeus of Cappadocia wrote about the disease in his “The Coeliac Affection,” dubbing it koiliakos, after the Greek word for stomach (koelia), and described the symptoms perfectly.

-“If the stomach be irretentive of the food and if it pass through undigested and crude, and nothing ascends into the body, we call such persons coeliacs,” he wrote in the first century AD.
+“If the stomach be irretentive of the food and if it passes through undigested and crude, and nothing ascends into the body, we call such people coeliacs,” he wrote in the first century AD.

 While other doctors wrote about the symptoms of celiac after that, English doctor Samuel Gee, who died in 1911, gets all the credit for diagnosing what he called “celiac affection,” which he found occurred mostly in children.